-Increase of 2018 fixed pay, annual bonus and maximum pay opportunity of former CEO Paul Polman: This concern was largely addressed by Paul's decision not to a www.unilever.com/investor-relations/agm-and-corporategovernance/ (Statement on Remuneration Policy)
+Increase of 2018 fixed pay, annual bonus and maximum pay opportunity of former CEO Paul Polman: This concern was largely addressed by Paul's decision not to accept the proposed 5% increase in Fixed Pay.
+Alan Jope has been appointed CEO at a Fixed Pay level 14% lower than Paul's previous rate. Ø www.unilever.com/investor-relations/agm-and-corporategovernance/ (Statement on Remuneration Policy)